4_big-mama-thornton.jpg

 2020 Inductee

-several blues songs, including “Ball ‘n Chain,” which is included in the Rock and Roll Hall of Fame’s list of the “500 Songs that shaped Rock and Roll.”
+Her performances were characterized by her deep, powerful voice and strong sense of self.
+She wrote several blues songs, including “Ball ‘n Chain,” which is included in the Rock and Roll Hall of Fame’s list of the “500 Songs that Shaped Rock and Roll.”
 She was the first person to record Leiber and Stollers “Hound Dog” which became her biggest hit, staying seven weeks at number one on the Billboard R&B chart in 1953 and selling almost two million copies.

-added a gutsy female voice to a field that was dominated by white males and her strong personality
+Scholars have praised Thornton for subverting the traditional roles of African-American women.
+She added a gutsy female voice to a field that was dominated by white males and her strong personality derailed stereotypes.
+Elvis and Janis Joplin were big fans of her work and incorporated aspects of her performances into their own work.

-nonprofit Will Mae Rock Camp for Girls was established in New York.
-Its mission is to provide music educations to girls ranging from eight to 18.
+She died in Los Angeles in 1984 at the age of 57.
+In 2004, the nonprofit Will Mae Rock Camp for Girls was established in New York.
+Its mission is to provide music education to girls ranging from 8 to 18.